vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/af_xdp.rst

 COMPLETION ring are mandatory as you need to have a UMEM tied to your socket.
-But if the XDP_SHARED_UMEM flag is used, any socket after the first one does not have a UMEM and should in that case not have any FILL or COMPLETION rings created as the ones from the shared umem will be used.
+But if the XDP_SHARED_UMEM flag is used, any socket after the first one does not have a UMEM and should in that case not have any FILL or COMPLETION rings created as the ones from the shared UMEM will be used.
 Note, that the rings are single-producer single-consumer, so do not try to access them from multiple processes at the same time.
 See the XDP_SHARED_UMEM section.